annashipman/annashipman.github.io/_posts/2019-12-22-what-got-you-here.md

 You also have to remember you’re not managing you.

-He quotes Drucker again; “know how to ask rather than tell”.
+He quotes Drucker again: “know how to ask rather than tell”.

 ## Follow up is really important

-He talks about an executive who asked for something to be done by sending a memo: Marshall asked them: how many read it, understood it, acted on it?
+He talks about an executive who asked for something to be done by sending a memo: Goldsmith asked them: how many read it, understood it, acted on it?
 The executive couldn't answer.

 For things that you want to get done, you need to do follow-up.
 Send the message.
 Ask people the next day if they heard it.
 Then ask if they understood it.
 Then a few days later ask if they did something about it.